LemonaInc/StoreFront/README.md

 StoreFront is a simple iOS application that allows a user to find nearby products in thier area.

-# Developed at Hack The North in Waterloo Ontario.
+# Developed at Hack The North in Waterloo Ontario

-Build with Swift and Objective-C
+Built with Swift and Objective-C

 # Terms